jennylynnramz/jennylynnramz/README.md

 [Restaurant Health Score Data](http://jennylynnramz.com/RestaurantHealthScores/)

  * Currently this includes data about restaurants in San Francisco, check back in the future for data from Las Vegas!
+ * If you have a lead on cities who publish this data, send me a message!

 ### **Here's what I used to do:**